A Guide to Insurance Options for Condo Associations

 General Liability Coverage

 General liability coverage can protect a party against claims of bodily injury or property damage that may occur.
-If someone is injured on condo property, then this coverage can protect against lawsuits and claims.
-If somebody is injured in common areas or on the grounds of a condo property, then the association will be protected.
+If someone is injured on condo property, this coverage can protect against lawsuits and claims.
+If somebody is injured in common areas or on the grounds of a condo property, the association will be protected.

 Umbrella Policy